foxitsoftware/foxit-pdf-sdk-web-demo/README.md

 ## Scenes

 Scenes are needed to show the order in which tooltips appear.
-There are objects with a configuration of tips.They are in the folder `src/scenes`.
+There are objects with a configuration of tips.
+They are in the folder `src/scenes`.

 ## Routes